Timthreetwelve/CheckLanguageFile/README.md

 ### In the Compare Files tab:
 - Two files are compared
 - Total number of keys are listed for each file
-- Missing keys are listed individually
+- Missing keys are listed individually - **keys listed as "missing" in the en-US files may have been removed**
 - The total number of matching keys is listed
+- The grid at the bottom lists the values for each of the files.
+Missing values and values that are the same are color coded.

 ### Nothing fancy:
 ❌ There's no installer, just a portable version in a zip file.